-We understand that you may have mixed emotions about filing a wrongful death lawsuit.
-We also understand that money will never bring back your loved one nor will it ease the pain and grief you are suffering.
-Unfortunately, the only remedy the law can offer in these situations is a monetary award against the person or company at fault for the death of your loved one to compensate you for your loss.
+We understand you may have mixed emotions about filing a wrongful death lawsuit.
+We also understand that no amount of money will bring back your loved one or ease the pain and grief you’re experiencing.

-There may be many different reasons that a wrongful death occurs.
+There are many different reasons a wrongful death can occur.
 The following are some common types of accidents that can lead to a wrongful death claim:

 - Motorcycle crashes

-- Commercial truck, semi-truck, or other large truck accidents
+- Commercial truck, 18-wheeler, or other large truck accidents

-- Abuse or negligence in a nursing or long-term care facility
+- Abuse or negligence in a nursing home or long-term care facility

 - Medical mistakes